AgateHQ/axate-developer-docs/docs/first-party-cookies.md

 ## Developer Only Updates

 - Front-end: Update file.json with new publisher.com domains and account/page-notices url routes.

 - Back-end: Update registration/login controller, to account for new domains, update mailer links

+- Login link on admin dashboard/ change password link
+- Email links